RIS-Aided Wireless Communications: Prototyping, Adaptive Beamforming, and Indoor/Outdoor Field Trials: RIS-aided Beamforming Method

 where ${{\bf{h}}_k}$ is the channel at the $k$-th subcarrier.
 This channel matrix can be computed as

-where $\theta_h$ and $\varphi_h$ denote the zenith angle and azimuth angle of the AP, $\alpha _h$ is the complex path gain, and $\tau _h$ is the AP-RIS path delay.
+where $\theta_h$ and $\varphi_h$ denote the zenith angle and azimuth angle of the BS, $\alpha _h$ is the complex path gain, and $\tau _h$ is the BS-RIS path delay.
 If there are multiple paths, then \eqref{eq:H-matrix} can be generalized as a summation over these terms.

 In RIS-aided communications without a direct path, the received signal $y_k \in \mathbb{C}$ at the $k$-th subcarrier can be expressed as \cite{Zheng2020,RIS_SPMAG}

 where $x_k \in \mathbb{C}$ is the transmitted signal, $\odot$ denotes the Hadamard (element-wise) product, and $ n_k \sim \mathcal{CN}({0, \sigma_n^2})$ is the white Gaussian noise with variance $\sigma_n^2$.
 The vector $\boldsymbol{\omega} \in \mathbb{C}^{L \times 1}$ contains the reflection coefficients of the RIS.
 The SNR at the $k$-th subcarrier is proportional to the end-to-end power gain $| (\mathbf{g}_k \odot \mathbf{h}_k)^\mathrm{T} \boldsymbol{\omega}|^2$ and can be tuned by the selection of $\boldsymbol{\omega}$.